postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/deploying-an-api/deploying-an-api-aws.md

 When setting up the connection to API Gateway, you can choose to authenticate by [creating an AWS IAM role](#authenticating-with-an-aws-iam-role) or by [using an AWS access key](#authenticating-with-an-aws-access-key).
 Follow the steps for your chosen method below.

+> When you delete an API or remove it from a workspace, any configured integrations aren't deleted or removed.

 ### Authenticating with an AWS IAM role

 To set up a connection to Amazon API Gateway using an AWS IAM role, select **IAM** under **AWS Authentication Mechanism**.